JustinUrf/Farmers-Market/README.md

 **MIT License**

-Copyright (c) 2023 John Lenz, Brishna Bakshev, Sarah Andyshak, E Luckie, Erin Timlin and Molly Donegan
+Copyright (c) 2023, Justin Lee, Noah Atkinson

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal